-At each reporting date, the company reviews the carrying values of its tangible and intangible assets to determine whether there is any indication that those assets have been impaired.
-If such an indication exists, the recoverable amount of the asset, being the higher of the asset's fair value less costs to sell and value in use, is compared to the asset's carrying value.
-Any excess of the asset's carrying value over its recoverable amount is expensed to the statement of comprehensive income.
+At each reporting date, the company assesses whether there is any indication that an set may be impaired.
+The assessment will include the consideration of external and internal sources of information.
+If such an indication exists, an impairment test is carried out on the asset by comparing the recoverable amount of the asset, being the higher of the asset's fair value less costs to sell and value in use, to the assets carrying amount.
+Any excess of the asset's carrying amount over its recoverable amount is recognised immediately in profit or loss, unless the asset is carried at a revalued amount in accordance with another Standard (eg in accordance with the revaluation model in AASB 116: Property, Plant and Equipment).
+Any impairment loss of a revalued asset is treated as a revaluation decrease in accordance with that other Standard.